Banno/admin-api-openid-connect-example/README.md

 Before you get started, you'll need to have access to the Banno Back Office.

+You'll need to get access from the back office administrator at your financial institution.

 # Installation

 ## 1) Install software prerequisites